OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // Get all the meters that this user can see.
     Meters visibleMeters
     if (admin) {
-      // Can see all groups
+      // Can see all meters that don't have null for unit visibleMeters = Meter.getUnitNotNull(conn)
-      visibleMeters = Meter.getAll(conn)
     } else {
       // regular user or not logged in so only displayable ones visibleMeters = Meter.getDisplayable(conn)